 ‘Indignados’ top in Barcelona, could govern Madrid

-Spain's "Indignado" protest movement gave its ruling conservative rivals a battering in local elections Sunday, topping the vote for mayor in Barcelona and shattering the ruling party's majority in Madrid.
+Spain's "Indignado" protest movement gave its ruling conservative rivals a historic battering in local elections Sunday, topping the vote in Barcelona and shattering the ruling party's majority in Madrid.

-In a dramatic shakeup of Spanish politics, an upstart group backed by the anti-austerity protest party Podemos could govern the capital, a longtime conservative stronghold, the official count showed.
+In a dramatic shakeup of Spanish politics, an upstart group backed by the anti-austerity protest party Podemos could govern in the capital, a longtime conservative stronghold.

 The new groups were born out of the “Indignado” (“Outraged”) protests that swamped Spanish streets during recent years of economic crisis, campaigning against corruption and unemployment.